Original Research ARTICLE

 Before think-aloud, the participants received detailed training in Chinese on how to verbalize their thoughts while reading and practiced think-aloud with a short expository text until they felt confident enough to carry out the think-aloud.
 To reduce demands on participants’ verbal ability, they were free to articulate in either Chinese or English, or a combination of both (see Appendix 3 for the instructions).
 The think-aloud sessions were audio-recorded using a Lenovo audio-recorder.

 The reading comprehension test and scoring

 For the reading comprehension test, we used exactly the same 10 multiple choice questions (5 literal comprehension questions and 5 inferential comprehension questions) for Ideas about Beauty as in the study one.
-A correct answer for one question received one point (see study one for the detailed description and Appendix 3 for the text and the comprehension questions).
+A correct answer for one question received one point.

 Data Collection Procedure